Dysautonomia Service Dogs

 ▢ Stay with until help arrives

-▢ Under legs to raise
+▢ Position under legs to raise

 dysautonomia pots service dog